Tungdil01/Annual_Plant_Model/README.md

 ## Development Environment

 We use jupyter notebooks to document results and for the sake of reproducibility.
-We provide a requirements.txt file in case you want to have the same development environment we have.
+We provide a [requirements file](https://github.com/Tungdil01/Annual_Plant_Model/blob/main/requirements.txt) in case you want to have the same development environment we have.
 We use Python >= 3.6.

 For creating a virtual environment, you can use [venv](https://docs.python.org/3/tutorial/venv.html).